 Those who don’t understand Medi-Cal planning often express concerns about whether it’s a legal and ethical way to qualify for benefits.
 The truth is, the Medi-Cal program itself has built-in rules that allow for the preservation of assets.
 Medi-Cal planning attorneys spend a great deal of time learning these rules and keeping up with changes in the law so that they can help their clients apply the rules in a way that allows clients to preserve as much of their hard-earned savings as possible.
 Transactions that occur as part of the Medi-Cal planning process are disclosed on a client’s Medi-Cal application, and nothing is hidden.
 Medi-Cal planning attorneys take care to ensure that the strategies they use to help their clients are supported by the law and are communicated clearly to all the parties involved.

-For more information on Medic-Cal Long Term Care eligibility or the Medicaid planning process, you’ll want to talk to an experienced Medicaid planning attorney.
+For more information on Medic-Cal Long Term Care eligibility or the Medi-Cal planning process, you’ll want to talk to an experienced and qualified Medi-Cal planning attorney such as Tim Murphy.
+To schedule an appointment, simply call our office at (916) 437-3500.